aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

 The method `addObject` registers an object explicitly to validation controller.
 Validation controller automatically validates the object every time the `validate` method is called.
-This is useful when you can to validate some object in your view model, that does not have any direct reference to the view.
+This is useful when you can to validate some object in your view-model, that does not have any direct reference to the view.

 The object can be unregistered by calling the `removeObject` method.
 This also removes the associated errors of the object.